lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module1_TLFramework.md

 ![Modules Overview](./Data/MMModulesContents.png)

-## 1.2 Foundational Knowledge for Teaching with AI
+## 1.2 Background GenAI Knowledge for Teaching with AI

 To use AI instrumentally in education, instructors must understand: